ring-lang/ring/extensions/microcontroller/ringpico/README.md

 Deployment
 ==========

-* Connect Raspberry Pi Pico using to your computer while pressing on the board button
+* Connect Raspberry Pi Pico to your computer while pressing on the BOOTSEL button.

-* Keep pressing the button until you see the file explorer window
+* Keep pressing the BOOTSEL button until you see the File Explorer window.

-* Run the deploy.bat file
+* Run the deploy.bat file which will copy ringpico.uf2 to the device

 Enjoy!